enningb/ceda_duckdb_superset/README.md

-# jaffle_shop_duckdb_superset
+# ceda_duckdb_superset
 ---

 This is a simple project using [dbt-duckdb](https://github.com/duckdb/dbt-duckdb) and [Apache Superset](https://superset.apache.org/) to build an all-in-one Modern Data Stack which can be used on your laptop without Cloud Stacks.
+It is a fork of [this project](https://github.com/kyaukyuai/jaffle_shop_duckdb_superset).

 It's inspired by this article: [Modern Data Stack in a Box with DuckDB](https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html).
 The specific configuration for implementation is as follows.